nucleon/port-tasks-mapper/README.md

 <img src="docs/preview.png" alt="Preview" width="600"/>

 **PortTasksMapper** is a lightweight C++ tool using OpenGL 3.3 to render Old School RuneScape maps and overlay WorldPoint paths.
-Built for visualization and exporting path data for use in the Port Tasks RuneLite plugin.
+Built for visualization and exporting path data for use in the [Port Tasks RuneLite Plugin](https://github.com/nucleon/port-tasks).

 ## Features
 - OpenGL 3.3